Fairness-Aware PAC Learning from Corrupted Data: Upper bounds proofs

 The proof concludes by formalizing the observation that any fixed learner $\mathcal{L}: \cup_{n\in \mathbb{N}} (\prodspace)^n \to \{h_0, h_1\}$ will perform poorly on at least one of the distribution-adversary pairs $(\mathbb{P}_i, \mathcal{A}_i)$, since the resulting corrupted data distributions are the same, but the optimal classifiers differ. \end{proof}

 \myparagraph{Discussion} Our hardness result implies that no learner can guarantee reaching a point on the Pareto front in a PAC learning sense, even for a simple family of hypothesis spaces, namely the finite ones.
+This is because the adversary can force the learner to return a hypothesis that is \textit{a constant away from optimality} is both objectives, with a \textit{non-vanishing probability}\footnote{\tosee{The constant $0.5$ for the probability of the adversary succeeding is perfectly sufficient for proving the impossibility of PAC learnability.
+A more refined analysis may yield an even larger constant, although we have not explored this further.}}.
 To prove the theorem we explicitly construct a hypothesis space that is not learnable against the malicious adversary.
 As discussed in Section \ref{sec:limits_of_learning}, a constructive proof is necessary here, because fairness can be trivially satisfied on some hypothesis spaces, for example those that contain a constant classifier, which is fair under any distribution and against any adversary.

 We now analyze the bounds and their behavior for small values of $\alpha$ and $P_0$.
 First assume that $\frac{\alpha}{1 - \alpha} < 2P_{0}P_1$, which in particular is the case whenever $2\alpha < P_0$.
 Then under the conditions of the theorem, with probability at least $0.5$\footnote{We use the $\Omega$-notation for lower bounds on the growth rates of functions.}